 If you liked this post, you might like these ones as well…

-- 11.5 lbs cantaloupe (or as much cantaloupe you want to process.
+- 11.5 lbs cantaloupe, peeled, seeds removed, and diced (or as much cantaloupe as you want to process.
 PLEASE READ NOTES BELOW).

 - 5 lbs Sugar (add half or a little less than half of the weight of your fruit in sugar)